The Catholic Defender: Basic Training And Soldiers Under Command, Our Core Values

 Everywhere you see the suppression of the freedom of religion.
 The imposition of the Secular State by a few through Judicial Activism is knocking on the door to scandal, tyranny, and the take over of big government.

 America, because of it’s Christian foundations, has been the leader in promoting freedom in the world, in fighting tyranny and brutal expansionism imposed by Communism.
 America was always seen as the good guys wearing the white hats.
 That was the America I was being raised in.
 But in recent decades, we have seen a deterioration trying to disrobe ourselves of our Christian foundations.

 That means the attack on our Constitution which guarantees the freedoms we enjoy as Americans.

 I first went on active duty in the Army on February 7, 1985.
 Our military training at that time was matched against the Russian threat because the Cold War was still in effect.
-So all our training prepared us for when we did enter a war.
+So all of our training was in preparation for a war with the Soviet Union.
 The Vietnam War is a great example.
 We had to know the weaponry that the Russian back armies would use.

 On one occasion, we were shown a video of how the Russian Soldiers trained.
 This was while the “Cold War” was still in effect, at the end of the video, the Drill Sergeant invited us to ask questions from what we saw.

 After a number of troops asked their questions, I raised my hand to make a statement.